Bitdefender Review: Quick Expert Summary

 - In the Protection tab, you can enable/disable web protection, vulnerability scanning, firewall, ransomware remediation, and antispam.
 Each of these features can also be customized — although Bitdefender’s default settings are good enough for most users.

-- In the Privacy tab, you can launch the Safepay browser, open the VPN, add and edit password vaults, customize webcam and microphone protection, integrate the anti-tracker with your browser, and access parental controls.
+- In the Privacy tab, you can launch the Safepay browser, open the VPN, access the password manager, customize webcam and microphone protection, integrate the anti-tracker with your browser, and access parental controls.

 - The Utilities tab includes the one-click optimizer, user profiles, file shredder, and anti-theft protection.